-Bell palsy, also known as idiopathic peripheral facial paralysis, is characterised by rapid onset facial nerve paralysis, often with resolution in 6-8 weeks.
+Bell palsy, also known as idiopathic peripheral facial paralysis, is characterized by rapid onset facial nerve paralysis, often with resolution in 6-8 weeks.
 As there are numerous causes of facial nerve palsy, many acute in onset, it is currently a diagnosis of exclusion supported by a typical presentation.

 The peak age of presentation is between 15-50 years with ~25 cases per 100,000 per year.
 There is no gender predominance 10.

 The classical presentation is rapid onset unilateral facial paralysis; both upper and lower facial muscles are affected c.f. to a central cause (e.g. brainstem stroke) where unilateral facial paralysis only affects the lower facial muscles.
 Onset can be as quick as over a few hours.

 Up to 70% of patients will describe altered taste sensation in the week preceding paralysis, due to nervus intermedius compression.
 It should be remembered that sensory nerves have thinner myelin and are more susceptible to dysfunction than motor nerves.

 Recurrent Bell palsy is reported to occur in 6.5% of patients (range 0.8-19.4%), with multiple recurrences rare.
 Recurrence can be ipsilateral or contralateral to the original episode.
 The mean time to recurrence is ~10 years (range 7.8-11.2 years), although ~50% experience recurrence within 5 years 12.

 Bell palsy was long thought to be idiopathic; strong evidence is now present to implicate reactivation of herpes simplex virus or varicella zoster virus with latent infection in the geniculate ganglion.

 - increasing age